 Created by Rob Drummond.
 Directed by Emily Reutlinger.
-A co-production with The Gaiety Theatre.
+A co-production with The Gaiety.

 An interactive show aimed at eight to twelve-year-olds (and their parents), Uncanny Valley asks you, the audience, to interact with a ‘live’ robot to help futuristic science teacher Rob Drummond tell the story of Ada and her best friend OKAY (Outstandingly Knowledgable Android Youth).